larsiusprime/landisabigdeal.com/public/_research.md

 </p>
 <h3>Aren't we doing this already?</h3>
 <p>
 But like what's the big deal?
 Don't most municipalities already separately value land from buildings?
-Indeed, in my own property tax records there are separate line items for land value and building value.
+Indeed, in our own personal property tax records there are separate line items for land value and building value.
 There's a couple reasons we think the status quo could use some improvement, however.
 </p>
 <p>
 For one, <b>the latest methods aren't available everywhere.</b> A lot of great research has come out in just the last ten years, but these methods haven't always filtered down to every municipality.
 There's a lot of local variation and just getting people to update to current standards can make a big difference.
 </p>
 <p>
 Second, <b>the real problem isn’t always methods, but data</b>.
 Not everyone has access to good data – 12 states (including Texas) have “real estate non disclosure laws,” which hide property sales transactions data from public view.
-So we’re looking into ways to get around this.
+Part of our project is looking into ways to get around this.
 </p>
 <p>
 Third, <b>many assessments are out of date</b>.
 Anywhere that land values haven't been updated in a long time, they are  likely to be under-assessed.
 Here's a slide from the <a href="https://iaao.org">International Association of Assessment Officers</a> 2017 survey about local policies, as you can see many jurisdictions do not mandate frequent re-assesssments: